opencog/atomspace/opencog/opencl/README.md

 HOWTO
 -----
-Run the `opencog/opencl/scaffolding/scaffolding` executable from the `build` directory.
+Make sure the software isn't insane, by running `opencog/opencl/scaffolding/show-ocl-hw` executable from the `build` directory.
 It will print a short-form hardware listing that should match what the `clinfo` command lists.
+If it doesn't, something is wrong with the code here.

 Make sure that there is a copy of `hello.cl` in whatever directory you are running `scaffolding` from.